Complete Guide To the GI Map Test

 What is the GI MAP Test?

-GI-MAP Test is a stool analysis test that uses qPCR technology to test a patient's stool sample to identify bacteria, parasites, viruses, fungi, and key intestinal health markers.
+GI-MAP Test (GI Microbial assay plus) is a stool analysis test that uses qPCR technology to test a patient’s stool sample to identify bacterial infections, parasites, viruses, fungi, beneficial bacteria and key intestinal health markers.
 This provides a more accurate picture of your gut health to your physician.

 GI Map test uses DNA-based qPCR technology to accurately determine the quantity rather than quality (positive or negative) of each pathogen, bacteria, virus, and parasite in your GI tract.